ceddy4395/seminar-presentation/PITCHME.md

 <!-- @size[0.5em](Fairness in music recommender systems) -->

 @ul
-  - Only a small fraction of the research done considers fairness in music recommender systems
+- A small fraction of the research done considers fairness in music recommender systems
-  - None of these focus on producers or on demographic biases
+- No focus on producers or on demographic biases
-  - Lot of research about increasing of diversity
-    - But not about the effect on the producers
+- Lot of research about increasing diversity, but not about the effect on the producers,.!‽
 @ulend